$5 FAST USA-based SHIPPING!

 "I would serve this Lishan to the most discriminating connoisseur" -- Tea Industry insider

-Our Lishan Premium is a wonderful High Mountain Oolong, or Gaoshancha from the renowned Fushou area of Lishan*.
+Our Lishan Premium is a wonderful High Mountain Oolong, or Gaoshancha from the renowned Fushoushan area of Lishan*.
 What makes it premium?
 This tea is grown at the highest elevations for Taiwanese Gaoshancha (above 2000m).
 At this elevation, the environment is colder causing the leaves to grow more slowly as they take in the daily environment of mist and sunshine.
 This produces a very smooth tea with higher viscosity, a great mouthfeel and the fragrance of the mountains.

 Varietal: Qingxin

-Harvest: Winter 2024
+Harvest: Spring 2024

 Brewing: